Share this post:

+A trio of accurate shooters.
 Lot 782 at top is a Bat Machine Co. heavy bench rest rifle featuring a Vortex Golden Eagle 15-60x52 scope taking 22 BR rounds.
 The middle longarm is Lot 783, a Nesika Bay Precision Model K bench rest rifle topped by a Viper 6-24x50 scope firing 6mm Ackly Improved .273 ND cartridges.
 On the bottom is Lot 785, a Remington Custom Shop Model 40Xmounted with a Leupold VX-3i LRP 8.5-25x50mm front focal scope.

 Bench rest has two types of competition.
 The first is group shooting where either five or 10 shots are taken in a designated period of time and the centers of the two shots farthest apart are measured in millimeters.
 Scoring shooting uses a traditional bullseye target to determine a score with one shot on each of five or 10 targets, depending on the class.